 ETFs trade on the cash market of the National Stock Exchange, like any other company stock, and can be bought and sold continuously at market prices.

-Gold is the only asset after Land which still holds its value, beats the inflation with respect to time and grows exponentially in its worth when you look at it with broad time horizon.
+Gold is the only asset after Land, which still holds its value, beats inflation concerning time, and grows exponentially in its worth when you look at it with a broad time horizon.

 |Axis Mutual Fund||Axis Gold ETF||AXISGOLD||Gold||Nov-10|

 |Birla Sun Life Mutual Fund||Birla Sun Life Gold ETF||BSLGOLDETF||Gold||May-11|